How do you drive an electric car?

 Fiat 500 Electric

 In an electric car, 100 percent of the torque (pulling power) is available from the moment you touch the accelerator pedal.
-This means some electric cars can race to 30mph quicker than a supercar, although most will lose this advantage beyond 40mph.
+This means some electric cars can race to 30mph quicker than a supercar, although most will lose this advantage again beyond 40mph.

 The instant torque means that electric cars are great fun to drive in the city, but you might need time to get used to the sharper throttle response.
 It’s also worth bearing in mind that too many Grand Prix starts will leave a dent in your projected driving range.